 Learning from Experience

-This course was written by James Robertson and Suzanne Robertson, creators of the Volere requirements techniques.
+This course was written by James Robertson and Suzanne Robertson, creators of the Volere requirements techniques, and delivered by Adrain Reed of Backmetric Busienss Solutions.

 “Excellent!
 Great delivery from experienced business analysts (not a “trainer”) with up to date work practices and examples.” — Sandra Pilgrim, CGU Insurance.